ArtistsMuseumsStyles & Techniques

 The entrance hall in 2007.
 With Alexander Peter’s sgabello chairs and Francis Brodie’s eagle table. © CANMORE

-William Mathie (1733-1763) was an apprentice of Alexander Peter for a long period of time while he also had his own carving business.
+William Mathie (1733-1763) was an apprentice of Alexander Peter for a long period while he also had his own carving business.
 He was essentially a skilled carver expert at intricate rococo patterns whether they be Chippendale or not.
 For instance, he made the frame for the Jacopo Bassano Renaissance painting in the dining room and two pairs of pier glasses (one in the Blue Drawing Room and one in the Pink Dining Room).

 William Mathie pier glasses in Pink Dining Room.
 Dumfries House